chaitanya2692/my-homelab/docs/reference/storage-reference.md

 | Database Backups | 100-500 MB/s | SSD |
 | Log Aggregation | 10-50 MB/s | SSD |

-## Volume Snapshot Configuration

-If supported by the CSI driver, volume snapshots can be created using VolumeSnapshotClass and VolumeSnapshot resources.
-The snapshot references the source PVC and uses the configured snapshot class with appropriate deletion policies.

 ## Backup Strategy

 ### Recommended Backup Schedule